Chapter 7 or 13 Bankruptcy, How Does Each Affect How Much You Have To Pay Back

 Under chapter 7 bankruptcy, all of your unsecured debts are discharged and you pay nothing back on them.
 Unsecured debt is that which is not attached to any real property.
 It includes credit card debt, medical bills, payday loans, utility bills and signature loans.
 Real property must be liquidated, though you are allowed in most states to keep a percentage of the proceeds in order to get a new start.
 Chapter 7 bankruptcy has a lasting impact on your credit rating, but your credit might be seriously damaged already if you’re considering bankruptcy.
 It might be best to file for chapter 7, get your debts cleared and then get a fresh start on your financial future.

 Is Chapter 13 or Chapter 7 Bankruptcy Right for You?

 Talk with an experienced bankruptcy attorney who can give you legal advice based on your assets, debts and income.
-If you don’t have the means to pay for bankruptcy but need to file in order to have the opportunity for a fresh start, you may find some bankruptcy lawyers that will work for lower fees or pro-bono in order to be of help to you.
+If you don’t have the means to pay for a bankruptcy attorney but need to file in order to have the opportunity for a fresh start, you may find some bankruptcy lawyers that will work for lower fees or pro-bono in order to be of help to you.